mozilla/mortar/README.md

 You can view more documentation [here](https://developer.mozilla.org/en-US/docs/Apps/App_templates).

 If you want to help or get involved with the template updating, feel free to have a look at [this bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1038703) that tracks required work and dependencies.
-Ask us any question in #apps in irc.mozilla.org!
+Ask us any questions in #apps or #devtools on irc.mozilla.org!

 ## Usage